UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 Python 3.11.0
 ```

-If not, run the following command in the Miniforge Prompt
+If not, run the following command in the Miniforge Prompt,
+Confirm that you are in the `(base)` environment.
+Then update the base python with:

 ```bash
 conda install python=3.11
 ```

 ### Integrating Python with the Git Bash terminal